-London GD Handball Club was previously known as Great Dane Handball Club, and was founded by Anne-Marie Thrysoe and Andrew Ferguson.
-Established in 1976 by a group of Danish girls involved with the Anglo-Danish Society Students Club, thereof the name of the club, "Great Dane".
+London GD Handball Club formerly known as the Great Dane Handball Club, was founded by Anne-Marie Thrysoe and Andrew Ferguson in 1976.
+Its inception was rooted in the association of Danish girls affiliated with the Anglo-Danish Society Students Club, hence the club's initial moniker, "Great Dane."

-The club started playing handball as a women's team only, with men occasionally coming to practice.
-They started training two days a week at Ruislip Eagles Sport Centre but soon moved to the new (at the time) Wapping Sport Centre in East London.
-London GD's main home ground is now the Olympic Handball Arena, also known as "Copper Box", although Leyton Score Centre remains as training venue for developing teams.
+The club's initial venture into handball revolved around a women's team, with occasional male participation in practice sessions.
+Commencing with two training days per week at the Ruislip Eagles Sport Centre, the club soon relocated to the then-newly established Wapping Sport Centre in East London.
+London GD's primary home arena is now the Olympic handball arena, the "Copper Box," while Rokeby School the Leyton Score Centre continues to serve as a training venue for developmental teams.

-Around 1980, members of the club formed the Greater London & South East Handball Association together with Asford Tanners, Ruislip, Ipswich and other clubs in East London.
-The association is no longer active, but London GD is a member of the newly established London Handball Association that was set up in 2010.
+Around 1980, club members played a pivotal role in establishing the Greater London & South East Handball Association, collaborating with Asford Tanners, Ruislip, Ipswich, and other East London clubs.
+While the association is no longer active, London GD remains an integral part of the recently formed London Handball Association, established in 2010.

-In 2000, the back then called Great Danes started to get some success in both women's and men's handball and from then on the club has always been among the top three clubs in the country.
+In 2000, the club, then known as the Great Danes, began to achieve notable success in both women's and men's handball, consistently ranking among the top three clubs in the country.

-In 2005 the club participated in its first official European Competition by playing in round 2 of the men's Challenge Cup.
-Since then, London GD have participated every year.
+In 2005, London GD participated in its inaugural official European Competition, competing in round 2 of the men's Challenge Cup.
+Since that momentous debut, London GD has been a fixture in European competition every year.

-In 2010, after winning their third Double (League and Cup Champions), our women's 1st team entered the Challenge Cup for the first time, managing an historic win against A.S.
+In 2010, following their third Double (League and Cup Champions) victory, our women's 1st team ventured into the Challenge Cup for the first time, securing a historic triumph against A.S.
 Aris Thessalonikis from Greece.

 The 2010/11 season resulted in both league and cup victory for the men’s team.
 This past September 2011 they have made history by winning their round 2 group in Malta to go through round 3 in Greece for the first time.

-For the 2011/2012 season we entered two second teams in the development leagues, both men and women, with the former winning the South Regional Championship.
+During the 2011/2012 season, London GD introduced two second teams in the development leagues, both men and women, with the men's team clinching the South Regional Championship.

-After the London 2012 Olympic Games, London GD men 1st team participated in the new EHF Cup against a giant Danish Club, KIF Kolding København, playing their two games at foreign ground.
+Post the London 2012 Olympic Games, London GD's men's 1st team participated in the new EHF Cup, against the formidable Danish Club, KIF Kolding København, with both games played on foreign soil.

-This past season 2012/2013 London GD ladies won the EHA Cup against Thames Handball Club, and our men 1st team won the Super 8 English National League without losing any single game, giving them the unique slot for EHF Cup again, which saw them playing against a Turkish team from Ankara in September 2013.
+In the 2012/2013 season, London GD's women's team secured victory in the EHA Cup against Thames Handball Club, while our men's 1st team emerged triumphant in the Super 8 English National League, maintaining an unbeaten record.
+This accomplishment granted them a coveted spot in the EHF Cup once again, where they faced a Turkish team from Ankara in September 2013.

-We are members of England Handball Association and London Handball Association.
+London GD Handball Club remains an inclusive organisation, welcoming players of all skill levels.
+We are proud members of both the England Handball Association and the London Handball Association.